zogzog/cubicweb/doc/book/en/tutorials/base/customizing-the-application.rst

   but this is not mandatory.

-* When we want to write something to the output stream, we simply call `self.w`, with *must be passed an unicode string*.
+* When we want to write something to the output stream, we simply call `self.w`, which *must be passed a unicode string*.

 * The latest function is the most exotic stuff.
 The point is that without it, you would get an error at display time because the framework wouldn't be able to